Medical Technology Program

 Please note: Hartwick College focuses on offering fall, January, and spring term undergraduate courses in person, however circumstances may require us to offer a small number of courses in this department through distance education.
 In times of emergency, following regulatory guidelines, all classes may temporarily need to be delivered through distance education, including online.
 We also offer a slate of courses online in the summer to help our students make progress towards their degrees.
 With support from an academic advisor, students needing particular courses may have other online options as well.
 If you have questions about the way courses are delivered in your program, please contact your Department or Program Chair.

-Medical Technology Faculty
+Medical Technology Program Courses

 Hartwick’s Medical Technology major draws faculty from various disciplines such as biology, chemistry, and mathematics.
 Their ability to provide strong preparation for a student’s clinical internship and career in medical technology is well-rooted in their commitment to offering a broad-based liberal arts and sciences education.